 Debuting at the 2003 Frankfurt Motor Show, the coupe became the new carrier of the name in the lineup.
 Featuring a 6.0-liter 450 hp V12, the Aston Martin DB9 for sale was well received by critics and enthusiasts alike.
 Praised for its curvy and refined exterior aesthetic and luxurious leather interior, the first production run was also criticized as being somewhat lacking in its driving experience.

-In 2012, revisions were made to the to improve its driving experience, particularly by firming up the aluminum chassis and increasing horsepower.
-Other changes also included new exaggerated bi-xenon headlights and LED running lights, an updated grill, updated air vents behind the wheels and clear rear lights and lenses below the revised spoiler.
+In 2012, revisions were made to improve its driving experience, particularly by firming up the aluminum chassis and increasing horsepower.
+Other changes also included new exaggerated bi-xenon headlights and LED running lights, an updated grill, updated air vents behind the wheels, and clear rear lights and lenses below the revised spoiler.

 The convertible version was also available at the beginning of the model’s production.
 Somewhat heavier, the Volante has been criticized as being more flexible than its coupe sibling due to a loss of structural rigidity as a convertible.
 This being said, the Volante provides a prime opportunity for drivers and passengers to enjoy the sound of the massive V12 propelling them along.